 In this series of work, I show 22 ‘Fake Tarot’ cards.
 They are shown physically during the exhibition ‘G.O.L.D - What the #*@& is Value?’ at Voxfire Gallery.
-They are also shown one by one & day by day as a game called ‘Fake Tarot of the Day’ on Facebook, from the day of the opening of ‘G.O.L.D’ on 24.2.2012 until 16.3.2012.
+They are also shown one by one & day by day as a game called ‘Fake Tarot of the Day’ on Facebook.
+From the day of the opening of ‘G.O.L.D’ on 24.2.2012 until 16.3.2012.

 I would like to question as if we understand the value of a person or an event through merely visual representation.
-Reading a photograph is very similar to the act of interpreting a tarot card, do we trust the result by only visual elements?
-Or, indeed we put our subjective mind onto them?
+Reading a photograph is very similar to the act of interpreting a tarot card.
+Do we trust the result by only visual elements?
+Or, indeed, we put our subjective mind onto them?

-On the other hand, the reason for having ‘Fake Tarot of the Day’ on Facebook is to question the trend of posting a photograph to the public, of which it is trendy now.
+On the other hand, having ‘Fake Tarot of the Day’ on Facebook is to question the trend of posting a photograph to the public, of which it is trendy now.
 How do we perceive this habit of sharing a photograph?
 And how do we define the limit between privacy and publicity?

 Wai Kit Lam